MDMP: Multi-modal Diffusion for supervised Motion Predictions with uncertainty: Data Processing for Evaluation, Visualization in 3D Plots and re-Training

 \subsection{Adaptation to 3D Joint Position Data}

-Due to the nature of our recorded motion capture data using real-time pose estimation, the pose data we have access to consists only of 3D joint positions.
-This results in a simplified feature representation of 96 features per skeleton (32 joints \(\times\) 3 coordinates) instead of the 263 features per body frame provided by the HumanML3D dataset.
+Due to the nature of our recorded motion capture data using real-time pose estimation (see section~\ref{sec:experiment_setup}), the pose data we have access to consists only of 3D joint positions.
+This results in a simplified feature representation of 96 features per skeleton (32 joints \(\times\) 3 coordinates), compared to the 263 features per body frame provided by the HumanML3D~\cite{Guo2022a} dataset.
 To address this discrepancy, we considered two potential solutions:

-1. \textbf{Transformation to Original Feature Space:} One approach was to transform the 3D joint positions back to the original feature space of 263 features per skeleton.
-However, this transformation involves estimating several parameters that are not directly observable from the joint positions alone which will likely introduces inaccuracies into the data, that could negatively impact the model's performance.
-For instance, approximating the root angular velocity can be complex and computing local rotations typically requires sophisticated methods like inverse kinematics (IK).
+1. \textbf{Transformation to Original Feature Space:} One approach was to transform the 3D joint positions back to the original feature space of 263 features per frame.
+However, this transformation involves estimating several parameters that are not directly observable from the joint positions alone, which would likely introduce inaccuracies into the data and could negatively impact the model's performance.
+For instance, approximating the root angular velocity can be complex, and computing local rotations typically requires sophisticated methods like inverse kinematics (IK).

 2. \textbf{Retraining the Model:} Instead of transforming the data, we opted to retrain the model using the simplified feature representation of 3D joint positions.
-The only modifications involved are the dimensions of the Encoder and Decoder.
+The only modifications involved adjusting the dimensions of the encoder and decoder.
 By training directly on the motion sequences represented as 3D joint positions, we avoid the inaccuracies associated with the transformation process and ensure that the model is trained on the most accurate representation of our data.
-However, the redundant pose representation can be useful to learn spatio-temporal motion patterns, and this lower-dimensional pose representation might result in a slight loss of information that could potentially decrease the model's performance.
-Another consideration is that the pose estimation data we access through pose estimation includes 32 joints, whereas the HumanML3D dataset uses only 22 joints to represent the human body.
+However, the redundant pose representation can be useful for learning spatio-temporal motion patterns, and this lower-dimensional representation might result in a slight loss of information, potentially decreasing the model's performance.
+Another consideration is that the pose estimation data we access through pose estimation includes 32 joints, whereas the HumanML3D~\cite{Guo2022a} dataset uses only 22 joints to represent the human body.
 Therefore, we need to filter out the 10 additional joints and predict motion sequences using only the 22 joints per frame.

 We chose the second approach and retrained our model on the 3D joint position feature space.
 This retrained model was then used for the experiments in our lab, allowing us to work directly with the data collected through our real-time pose estimation system.